 If you need to free up some money to make your life easier, equity release can be a good way to improve your financial circumstances.
-And it’s growing in popularity: there were 22,500 equity release deals made in 2015, which was the highest number for seven years.
+And it’s growing in popularity, according to the Equity Release Council there were 27,474 equity release deals made in 2016, which was the highest since 2008.

 Household budgets have reduced for many people during the last 10 years, and it has become harder to depend on savings and pensions when extra money is required.